AnadyaNair/ML5-Posenet-Image-Classification/README.md

 Read [about it on the official ml5 page](https://ml5js.org/about/)

 ## Contributing in this repository
 Step 1.
-Create a fork of this repository.
+Create a fork of this repository.<br>
 Step 2.
-Update the files.
+Update the files.<br>
 Step 3.
-Create a pull request.
+Create a pull request.<br>